-The Department of Art does not require portfolio reviews for admission to its programs.
+The Department of Art and Design does not require portfolio reviews for admission to its programs.
 There are no entry requirements other than those required by the University for the BA in Art & the BFA.
 See the Web site for the Office of Admissions.

 After all art majors complete the first five Foundation courses they must pass a Foundation Review to move on to the BFA.
 Transfer students seeking credit for Foundation courses must provide a digital portfolio on a CD for proper placement.